How to List Skills on a Resume (With Examples)

 - Not updating for each application: A generic skills section that never changes misses ATS keywords specific to each role.

 - Skill rating bars or charts: Visual skill ratings (like 4 out of 5 stars for Python) are not parsed by ATS systems and are subjective.
-Just list the skill.
+Just list the skill name.

 - Mixing relevant and irrelevant skills: If you are applying for a data analyst role, your cooking or photography skills do not belong on the resume.